Search results for:

 Step Two: From WHM, in the upper left search box, type in System Mail and hit enter

 Step Three: Click on Edit System Mail Preferences underneath the Server Contacts heading.
 This will take you to a page where you can modify the email address that is used for WHM to send system information to

-The cpanel account is where WHM will send emails regarding cPanel accounts.
-This includes for any Quota or Bandwidth Overage notices.
+The panel account is where WHM will send emails regarding cPanel accounts.
+This includes any Quota or Bandwidth Average notices.
 By default, this may be set to an email address specified during the setup of cPanel / WHM.
-If you make any changes to this address, be sure to save the Changes by clicking Update.
+If you make any changes to this address, be sure to save the changes by clicking Update.

-The nobody user on most Linux machines would be used for Apache processes that would run for your sites.
-If you have scripts that are sending emails, for any bounce backs that occur, these will be sent to the nobody account user.
-If you are using SUExec or SUPHP as the PHP Handler, this would not be the case, as the scripts would be run as the cPanel account’s user instead of Apache’s user.
-By default, email for this account will be forwarded to the same email that is listed for the root account.
+The nobody user on most Linux machines would be used for Apache processes for your sites.
+If you have scripts sending emails, for any bounce backs that occur, these will be sent to the nobody account user.
+If you are using SUExec or SUPHP as the PHP Handler, this would not be the case, as the scripts would be run as the cPanel account's user instead of Apache's user.
+By default, the email for this account will be forwarded to the same email listed for the root account.
 After making any necessary changes, click Update to save the change.

 When WHM receives notifications of activity or problems with the server, it will send these as an email to the root account.
 This includes any cron jobs that have run and returned an output, as well as issues that WHM may have.
-The types of notifications that are sent to the root account would be determined in WHM’s Contact Manager.
+The types of notifications sent to the root account would be determined in WHM's Contact Manager.
 By default, this may be set to whatever you have set during the initial setup of WHM.
-You may notice a large amount of emails coming to this account and want them to stop.
-You can change this to another email, however it would be recommended to have it point to an account that you would still have access to if you should need to investigate a problem with the server.
+You may notice a large number of emails coming to this account and want them to stop.
+You can change this to another email.
+However, it would be recommended to point to an account that you would still have access to if you need to investigate a problem with the server.
 After you have made any changes, click Update to apply the change.